compose-spec/compose-spec/spec.md

 * `always`: Compose implementations SHOULD always pull the image from the registry.
 * `never`: Compose implementations SHOULD NOT pull the image from a registry and SHOULD rely on the platform cached image.
 If there is no cached image, a failure MUST be reported.
 * `if_not_present`: Compose implementations SHOULD pull the image only if it's not available in the platform cache.This SHOULD be the default option for Compose implementations without build support.
+* `build`: Compose implementations SHOULD build the image.
+Compose implementations SHOULD rebuild the image if already present.

 If `pull_policy` and `build` both presents, Compose implementations SHOULD build the image by default.
 Compose implementations MAY override this behavior in the toolchain.